-Horse racing is New Zealand’s oldest organised sport.
+Horse racing is one of New Zealand’s oldest organised sports.
 Races were held to celebrate the arrival of European settlers in an area, and the first recorded full-scale race meeting was in Auckland in 1842.
 The earliest race days included various sporting events as well as sideshows and other entertainment.

 At first races were contested by ordinary riding horses.
 Once thoroughbreds were imported, a breeding and racing industry began.

 Racing clubs were organised by local committees from the 1840s, and later by community leaders.
 By 1900 almost every town had its own racing club and course.
 Māori also took part in racing, and some set up clubs.

 Betting has always been part of racing.
 After a public outcry over uncontrolled gambling, the government regulated betting in 1881.
 The Totalisator Agency Board (TAB) was set up in 1950 to provide legal off-course betting.

 Racing grew rapidly in the later 19th century, and a national body to establish rules for all clubs was formed in 1897.
 The richest race was the New Zealand Cup, held in Christchurch until 1913.
 It was then overtaken by the Auckland Cup, reflecting the shift in population and wealth.